First written: Dec. 2011; Major updates: Dec. 2012, Mar. 2013, Oct. 2013; Last update: 02 Jul 2019

 If we care to some extent about moral reflection on our own values, rather than assuming that suffering reduction of a particular flavor is undoubtedly the best way to go, then we have more reason to support a technologically advanced future, at least if it's reflective.

 Of course, this rosy picture is not a likely future outcome.
 Historically, forces seize control because they best exert their power.
 It's quite plausible that someone will take over the future by disregarding the wishes of everyone else, rather than by combining and idealizing them.
 Or maybe concern for the powerless will just fall by the wayside, because it's not really adaptive for powerful agents to care about weak ones, unless there are strong, stable social pressures to do so.
 This suggests that improving prospects for a reflective, tolerant future may be an important undertaking.
-Rather than focusing on whether or not the future happens, I think it's more valuable for suffering reducers to focus on making the future better if it happens -- by encouraging compromise, moral reflectiveness, philosophical wisdom, and altruism, all of which make everyone better off in expectation.
+Rather than focusing on whether or not the future happens, I think it's more valuable for suffering reducers to focus on making the future better if it happens -- by encouraging compromise, moral reflectiveness, philosophical wisdom, and altruism.

 A question by Rob Wiblin first inspired this piece.
 The discussion of cooperation with other value systems was encouraged by Carl Shulman.
 Initially I resisted his claim, but -- as has often proved the case at least on factual and strategic questions -- I eventually realized he was right and came around to his view.